HumanCompatibleAI/imitation/docs/tutorials/trajectories.rst

 Usually, they are passed around as sequences of trajectories.

-Some algorithms do not care about entire trajectories, but only for individual :class:`Transitions <imitation.data.types.Transitions>` (:func:`flattened <imitation.data.rollout.flatten_trajectories>` trajectories).
+Some algorithms do not need as much information about the ordering of states, actions and rewards.
+Rather than using trajectories, these algorithms can make use of individual
+:class:`Transitions <imitation.data.types.Transitions>` (:func:`flattened <imitation.data.rollout.flatten_trajectories>` trajectories).

 Generating Trajectories